mustakim0427/Adaptive_Doc_prep/README.md

 ## Option 1 — Run With Docker (Recommended)

 ### 1. Make sure Docker Desktop is running
-Download from https://www.docker.com/products/docker-desktop if needed.
-Wait until you see "Engine Running" in Docker Desktop.

 ### 2. Create an empty database file
 ```bash